 Security deposits are among the biggest sources of dispute between landlords and tenants.
 To avoid problems, be sure you know Virginia restrictions, such as the maximum deposit (two months’ rent) and when the deposit must be returned (within 45 days after the tenant moves out).
 Using a landlord-tenant checklist when a tenant moves in (and moves out of) a rental, and sending a written security deposit itemization when the tenant leaves will go a long way in avoiding disputes.

 You are legally required to keep rental premises livable in Virginia, under a legal doctrine called the “implied warranty of habitability.”
 If you don’t take care of important repairs, such as a broken heater, tenants in Virginia may have several options, including the right to withhold rent.

-Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo) includes extensive advice on establishing a repair and maintenance system that will help prevent problems, such as tenant rent withholding or injuries to tenants due to defective conditions in the rental.
+Every Landlord’s Legal Guide, by Janet Portman and Marcia Stewart (Nolo), includes extensive advice on establishing a repair and maintenance system that will help prevent problems, such as tenant rent withholding or injuries to tenants due to defective conditions in the rental.

 The rental agreement or lease that you and your tenant sign sets out the contractual basis of your relationship with the tenant, and is full of crucial business details, such as how long the tenant can occupy the rental and the amount of the rent.
 Taken together with federal, state, and local landlord-tenant laws, your lease or rental agreement sets out all the legal rules you and your tenant must follow.